Alphabetic Table of Runs

 kayaks 500 - 2500 cfs, IK minimum 300 estimate 25% of inflow to Black Butte Reservoir (BLB)

-kayaks 300 - 900 cfs flow measured near downtown San Jose (USGS site)
+kayaks 300 - 600 cfs, 450 is good flow measured near downtown San Jose (USGS site)

-Gualala River South and Wheatfield Forks Hauser Bridge and/or House Creek to Pacific Ocean Class II+ or Class I 9+ miles of class II,
+Gualala South and Wheatfield Forks Hauser Bridge and/or House Creek to Pacific Ocean Class II+ or Class I 9+ miles of class II,

 32 miles of class I, one or more days